Skip Breadcrumb and go to Article Content

 Providing Quality People-Centred Care

-We are committed to strengthening partnerships with patients and families, care teams, and community partners to deliver quality people-driven care in a safe, secure environment.
+We will strengthen relationships with patients and families, care teams, Ontario Health Teams and community partners to provide care in a safe and secure environment.

 1. Advance hospital expansion plans to improve access to acute, emergency, pediatric, mental health and addictions care.